§ 01 Adjustment psychiatry

 Trauma and PTSD

-When illness, service, or loss has left threat physiology, intrusive symptoms, or a body that will not stand down.
+When the event left more than strain: intrusive memories, nightmares, a body that will not stand down.

 Explore trauma care